alphagov/review-o-matic/README.md

+IMPORTANT: If you took a copy of this repo before 27th November 2012, you will have to reset your branch to our new master or make a fresh clone as we rewrote the history.
+Many apologies for the inconvenience.

 ## Review-O-Matic

 Web page and tools to assist migration of a website.
 In conjuction with the Migratorator (https://github.com/alphagov/migratorator) it shows the old URL and new URL in a side-by-side browser view and enables reviewing of the mappings (Looks Good/I'm not sure/Seems Wrong).